How To Troubleshoot Bluetooth Headset Connection Issues On Windows

 Check Bluetooth Settings

-One of the first steps in troubleshooting Bluetooth connection issues is to check your Bluetooth settings.
+One of the first steps in troubleshooting Bluetooth is to check your Bluetooth settings.
 Make sure that Bluetooth is turned on and that your device is set to be discoverable.
 Sometimes, simply toggling the Bluetooth setting off and then back on can help resolve connectivity issues.

 Restart Bluetooth Device